 Nakk gulped and raised her brown eyes.
-Pushing the hair strains away from her face, she straightened her back and spoke up with a louder and deeper voice.
+Pushing strands of hair away from her face, she straightened her back and spoke up with a louder and deeper voice.

 “Donnerschlag.”
 Captain Fran glanced at her comrade.
 Gerard did not raise his head.
 Immersed in the book in his hand, he flipped a page.
 With a look of absolute concentration, he focused on it.
 A few seconds later, he flipped two pages back.

+“Forget it.”
 Captain Idris pulled his military-green bomber-jacket, putting the muscles on his dark arms on display.
-The smooth surface of his head reflected the blue light into her eyes, concealing his age as well.
-She could discern he smiled.
+The smooth surface of his head reflected the blue light into her eyes, making it shine.

 Graswald sighed and swiped Gerard’s book away from his hand.
-Gerard looked around.
-The question forming in his longhaired blond head was visible for everyone: “Why did my book fly?”
+Two seconds passed before Gerard became startled and looked around.
+The question forming in his head was visible for everyone: “Why did my book fly?”

-“It is nice to see even you explore new horizons, but everything has a time and a place”, said Barrel.
+“It is nice to see you explore new horizons, but everything has a time and a place,” said Barrel.

 Because next to the Allfather, Viper Barrel was the most powerful being in Veil.